On blow-up trees for the harmonic map heat flow from $B^2$ to $S^2$: Calderon-Zygmund estimates ( -estimates) for the heat equation

 \section{Calderon-Zygmund estimates ($L^p$-estimates) for the heat equation}

 In this appendix, we present the so-called Calderon-Zygmund estimates for the linear heat equation.
 The goal is to estimate $||D^2_x u||_{L^p_{x,t}}$ in terms of $u$ and $u_t - \Delta u$.
 The global estimate can be proved using the generalized theory of Calderon-Zygmund operators in $\mathbb R^{n+1}$, as in \cite[Chapter 7]{LemariRieusset2002RecentDI}, which we then localize (Theorem \ref{thm:Interior L^p Estimates for the Heat Equation}).
 Before that, we recall the concept of distributional solution to the heat equation, which will allow us to derive the $L^p$ estimates without assuming any a priori differentiability on the solution.
-We also study what kind of regularity is needed on a global solution to ensures that it is given by convolution with the Gaussian heat kernel.
+We also study what kind of regularity is needed on a global solution to ensures that it is given by convolution with the Gaussian heat kernel

 The usual criterion (given for example in \cite{evans10}) is that the solution should not grow faster (in sup norm) than some exponential.
 We prove that boundedness of a mixed norm $L^{\infty}_{t,x}((0,T);L^p(\mathbb R^n))$ (and other related criterions) also ensures the same result (Lemma \ref{lemma:uniqueness heat equation}).

 \begin{definition}[Distributional Solution] Let $\Omega \subset \mathbb R^{n+1}$ be open and $f \in \mathcal{D}'(\Omega)$ be a distribution.
 We say that $u \in \mathcal{D}'(\Omega)$ is a distributional solution to the linear heat equation